 13 Essential Oils Recipes for Dogs

 Here is a list of recipes that you can use to make products for your dogs.
-Please note that although I have used these recipes with success on our large breed dogs (60 lbs – 75 lbs), it's important that you do your research before delving into essential oils.
+Please note that although I have used these recipes with success on our large breed dogs (60 lbs – 75 lbs), it's vital that you do your research before delving into essential oils.
 If you have a small breed dog, please speak with a veterinarian experienced in using essential oils on animals about the proper dosage.

 I also highly recommend investing in the following books: